Question from reader Nicole: What do you do when your natural way of living becomes a joke or even a threat to your family and friends?

 Another time her dad tried to feed Nicole’s daughter ice cream, and Nicole was like, “Whoa, whoa, whoa, whoa.”
 And again he felt threatened and felt like he was being judged by her.

-Nicole asks, ‘What do you do in those kinds of situations?”
+‘What do you do in these kinds of situations?”

 First let me give you a word of encouragement.
 It gets so much easier.
 The more you practice, the easier it gets.

 Frankly, in the beginning, you’re kind of insecure about it, you’re still not really sure, and then the other people pick up on it, it just gets weird and ugly.
 Let me give you a couple of examples.